 Many of us lead busy lives and everyone, especially those of us with families, is trying to get dinner on the table as quickly and easily as possible.
 Occasionally we fall back on using prepackaged meals from the grocery store or calling for takeout.
 Those meals have more fat, salt and sugar than we need, they produce a lot of garbage from the packaging and they are more expensive than cooking from scratch.

 In these uncertain economic times, we need to look at our food costs and start to spend more wisely.
-Here are seven recipes that will cover your dinners for a week, with some leftovers for lunch.
+Here are six recipes that will cover your dinners for a week, with some leftovers for lunch.
 They are as quick as takeout, as easy as many processed dinners, and more economical and nutritious than either.

 Beans with Tomatoes and Swiss Chard